Bannersnack’s priority is the health and safety of our employees and community, including business partners and candidates.

 1. Find your spot

 Assuming you already have the essentials—a laptop, your phone, and a good internet connection—all that’s left for you to do is to find a good spot in your home.

 Whether you live in a small studio or a big house, setting up a working spot can be crucial to your productivity.
 Not only that, but it will help you get into that state of mind you need and, at the end of the day, it will be much easier for you to disconnect.

 Still, if you feel like you don’t have enough inspiration, you can adjust your working spot for different tasks.
-This way, your mind will stay focused and productive.
+This way, your mind will stay focused and productive, while working from home.